Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 |10 + all modifiers that normally apply to the check|

-If the character has advantage on the check, add 5.
-For :d20-disadv: **Disadvantage**, subtract 5.
+If the character has :d20-adv:**Advantage** on the check, add 5.
+For :d20-disadv:**Disadvantage**, subtract 5.
 The game refers to a passive check total as a score.

 For example, if a 1st-level character has a Wisdom of 15 and proficiency in Perception, he or she has a passive Wisdom (Perception) score of 14.